nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 long l = 10; // valid
 ```

-There is no direct way to specify byte and short literal explicitly, but indirectly we can specify.
+There is no direct way to explicitly specify byte and short literals.
+However, they can be specified indirectly.
-Whenever we are assigning integral literal to the byte variable and if the value within the range of byte,
+When assigning an integral literal to a byte variable, if the value falls within the byte range,
-then the compiler treats it as byte literal, similarly short literals.
+the compiler treats it as a byte literal.
+The same applies to short literals.

 ```java linenums="1"
 byte b = 10; //valid